-Check back in the fall for the 2014 NFC Championship game preview.
+Check back soon for the 2014 NFC Championship Game preview.

 After clinching his first playoff win ever, thanks to his place kicker Matt Bryant, Matt Ryan shook off the "boogie man" that had kept him 0-4 in the playoffs by continuing one of the greatest Falcon seasons in recent history.
 Despite a few bumps in the road the Falcons have proven that they are deserving of their current championship contending spot but will have to take it a step further against the best defense they have seen all year.
 Ryan has all the tools necessary to get the job done including one of the best tight ends to ever play the game in Tony Gonzales, who is also considering a retirement decision that will fuel this Atlanta team with motivation.
 The struggle for the Falcons will come on the defensive side of the ball.